jakobadam/packer-qemu-templates/README.md

 ##Introduction

-The packer-qemu-images is a project that provides easy building of relevant images in the qemu format.
+The packer-qemu-images is a project that provides easy building of relevant images in the QEMU format.

 ##Usage